kiminh/qlib/docs/component/estimator.rst

                                                                                                         **a model updated from the previous**        **separately**
                                                                                                         **time**
     Test        - Model must exist, otherwise an exception will be raised.
-                - For `StaticTrainer`, user need to train a model and record 'exp_info' for 'Test'.
+                - For `StaticTrainer`, users need to train a model and record 'exp_info' for 'Test'.
-                - For `RollingTrainer`, user need to train a set of models until the latest time, and record 'exp_info' for 'Test'.
+                - For `RollingTrainer`, users need to train a set of models until the latest time, and record 'exp_info' for 'Test'.
     ==========  =============================================================================================================================================================================

     .. note::